bsarikaya/sensing/sensps.md

 of an environment, in car sensing for driver sleepiness detection
 {{BFUseCases}}.

-Hardware based authentication that we address in this document builds on similar use cases.
-We can summarize the use cases we are currently considering here:
-Authenticating the device that is playing a melody, or a person has just touched; authenticating devices, i.e. smart teapot with certain manifests, like blinking red and blue; authenticate the device when a camera is pointed at it; and the like {{Henning}}.
-802.11bf sensing project provides proper framework for hardware based authentication because 802.11 or Wi-Fi devices are more and more diverse spanning from personal computers, smartphones, televisions, tablets and all sorts of IoT devices or sensors.

 TGbf is also working on Specification Framework Document with an outline of each the functional blocks that will be a part of the final